crikeymiles2/riot-dice/README.md

 ## Looting
 Each boss has a collection of Loot Tokens, called their Stash.

-If you bump into a Loot Token while moving, you stop and pick it up.
+If you bump into a Loot Token while moving, you stop moving and pick it up.

 Loot Tokens that you pick up go into your Stash.

 ## Shoot Action
-A model may take a single Shoot Action as one of their two actions during their activation.

-To shoot, gather a number and type of bullet dice indicated by the shooting weapon.
+When model takes a Shoot Action, it selects one of its shooting weapons and gathers a number and type of bullet dice indicated by the shooting weapon's stats.

 Roll your bullet dice into the play area.